zkvalidator/sui-rgp/README.md

 ## NOTE:

-- This script does NOT take the Sui stake subsidies into calcuations
+- This tool does NOT take the Sui stake subsidies into calcuations
-- This script users the following reference point:
+- This tool users the following reference point:

     ```
     SUI : 1 USD